Alopecia Areata

 Where can I buy a wig?

 You can buy a wig in many retail stores such as at a mall or free-standing shops.
 It’s literally just a Google search away.
 You can also purchase wigs online.
 However, it’s best to try a wig on in a store first, to see what color, length and fit you like before ordering wigs online.
+Also, check with your health care provider, as wigs can be expensive, but may be covered by your insurance!

 Can I go swimming with alopecia?

 Totally!
-If you want to wear a wig, you can look into “vacuum wigs” which seal to your head and will stay on under water.
+If you want to wear a wig, you can look into “vacuum wigs” which seal to your head and will stay on underwater.
 However, in order to wear one, you will need to shave your head.
 If you don’t want to wear a wig, you can wear a scarf, hat, swim cap or, you can go bald!
 It’s all about feeling comfortable.

 What different types of wigs are there?